-Let the tri-tip smoke in the Big Green Egg for at least an hour or until it reaches an internal temperature of 130 degrees.
+Let the tri-tip be smoked in the Big Green Egg for at least an hour or until it reaches an internal temperature of 130 degrees.
 So you will need to get a meat probe to get the exact internal temperature of the tri-tip.

 Usually, the recommended temperature to determine the doneness of the tri-tip would be around 135 to 140 degrees Fahrenheit.
 But we will need it to go lower since there is still second cooking.

 Let the tri-tip rest once it reaches 130 degrees Fahrenheit.
 Wrap it with tin foil and then let it rest for 10 minutes on a table to let it continue cooking all the way through before reverse searing it.